 The Reference Layer for AI Compute Markets

 GPU infrastructure now underpins AI development, capital allocation, and national strategy.
-Yet the market lacks a trusted economic standard.
+The market still has no trusted economic standard.

 Raw performance metrics do not define economic reality